TorbenRahbekKoch/coding-test/Formpipe coding test progress.md

 I'll live ;)

 It is good question whether the filter should be cleared when hiding filter.
 I have chosen not to.

+Choosing between Grid or List is done via a single button, similar to filtering.